web-at-berkeley/frontend-project/README.md

 ### **When is the assessment due?**

-Please submit your exercise within four (4) days of receiving it.
-If you need extra time please reach out to your recruiting specialist.
+Please submit your exercise by 8:00 am PDT on Saturday, September 19th.

 ### **Which browsers should I support?**